lstoll/throne/README.md

 This means the API can and probably will change substantially over the next few releases as we work out what fits best.
 You have been warned.

-## API documentation

-can be found at http://rdoc.info/projects/benschwarz/throne

 ## Basic Usage